-i= Inventory yearj= Crops speciesEF= Emission factor for pollutant (kg/kg dm)AR= Activity rate (AR). mass of residue burnt (kg dry matter)
+i j EF AR = Inventory year = Crops species = Emission factor for pollutant (kg/kg dm)

+= Activity rate (AR). mass of residue burnt (kg dry matter)

 The results of the uncertainty analysis are presented in Annex 7 of the IIR.

 Normal statistical quality checking related to the assessment of the magnitude and trends has been carried out.
 The quality system is implied in the calculation of 2010 emissions.
 At present, no verification has been carried out for the specific source-sector emissions.